-The De Pere Riverwalk is unique attraction that connects Voyageur Park, the Fox River Trail, and downtown De Pere to the previously inaccessible Locktender’s Island – the public has access to stunning river views and a chance to experience Fox River wildlife from 325′ away from the natural shoreline.
+The De Pere Riverwalk is a unique attraction that connects Voyageur Park, the Fox River Trail, and downtown De Pere to the previously inaccessible Locktender’s Island.
+The public has access to stunning river views and a chance to experience Fox River wildlife from 325′ away from the natural shoreline.

 The Lock Systems and Locktender’s House